giahuylhoang/PupilBasedWakingUpEventDetection/README.md

    cd PupilBasedWakingUpEventDetection
    ```

-2. **Run the setup script:**
+2. **Run the setup script (it handles everything):**
    ```bash
    chmod +x setup.sh
    ./setup.sh
    ```

-   This will:
+   The `setup.sh` script automatically:
-   - Check for Python 3 installation
+   - ✓ Checks if Python 3 is installed (if not, shows installation instructions)
+   - ✓ Checks for pip and venv (tries to auto-install if missing)
-   - Create a virtual environment
+   - ✓ Creates a virtual environment
-   - Install all required dependencies
+   - ✓ Installs all required dependencies from `requirements.txt`
-   - Set up the environment
+   - ✓ Verifies all packages are working correctly
+   - ✓ Provides clear error messages if anything is missing

+   **Note:** If Python 3 is not installed, the script will detect your OS and show you exactly how to install it.
+After installing Python, just run `./setup.sh` again.

 3. **Test the setup:**
    ```bash